straitonrj/Testing-QA-Online-Calculator/README.md

 4) CalculatorEndToEndTests - The end-to-end tests for the web server, developed using Playwright.
 ![Calculator Logic](./images/Architecture.png)

-## Enviornment
+## Environment
 ### This is a cross-platform application that works on Windows 11.

-To prepare your enviornment to execute this application:
+To prepare your environment to execute this application:
 - [Install .NET 8.0](https://dotnet.microsoft.com/en-us/download)
 - Clone this repository
 - Open up the terminal